CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ## Before starting
 The protocols below detail how we've been using [Biomeme Inc's](http://biomeme.com/) bulk reagents for QPCRs.
 Once you've optimized the assays using bulk reagents, assays can then be manufactured as room-temp stable QPCR assays for use in the field.
 For the most part, we keep our mastermix and PCR conditions the same across all assays.
 The variations come with the primer/probe design and optimizing extaction of DNA or RNA from different sample types.
 So far, we've had good success with the primers/probes listed below and with extraction of nucleic acid from nasal and skin swabs.

+{% include note.html content="The only difference between DNA and RNA protocols are the BLB buffer in the extraction kit, and the type of master mix you will use (LyoDNA versus LyoRNA)." %}

 ### Mastermix
 Resuspend bulk lyophilized **LyoDNA** or **LyoRNA** Biomeme master mix with 132 ul of PCR grade water + 18 ul of glycerol.
 This is a 10x stock.
 Addition of glyceral allows leftover mastermix to be frozen for reuse later.
 LyoRNA master mix contains a reverse transcriptase for QPCR assays where the target is a RNA molecule.
 Each resuspended vial contains enough mastermix for 60 reactions of 20ul/rxn.